 Mind: You Are Not Your Thoughts

-Epileptic seizures and functional neurological symptoms are expressions of your mind.
+Functional neurological symptoms are expressions of your mind.
 At the level of mind, you may experience racing thoughts, negative beliefs about yourself, repetitive worries, intrusive memories, constant fears about the future.
 The mind may tell you to avoid certain aspects of your life because of the possibility of having an episode.
 Within the Foundation of Mind you will discover that you do not always have to believe your thoughts.
 You will become more aware of how your thoughts affect the way your body reacts and how, in turn, your interpretation of these physical sensations affects the way you feel.
 By being a “witness” to your internal narrative, your body can relax into the present moment rather than re-living the past or anticipating the future.

 Emotions: Finding Freedom

-Epileptic seizures and functional neurological symptoms are expressions of your emotions.
+Functional neurological symptoms are expressions of your emotions.
 At the level of emotion, you may experience helplessness, fear, confusion, hopelessness, isolation, shame, anger, overwhelm, anxiety, or loss of control.
 These are very common feelings for people who have been diagnosed with epilepsy and/or functional neurological symptoms.

 Within the Foundation of Emotion you will discover that these feelings are normal and healthy reactions to a crazy-making and often misunderstood life situation.
 You will become more aware of the human tendency to struggle against painful emotions and chase pleasant emotions.
 In learning neither to push away nor hold onto emotions, you build the capacity to experience the full spectrum of feelings and tap into their natural wisdom.
-This “emotional freedom” allows you to slow down and positively impact the neuropathways of the emotional spiral seen in epilepsy and functional neurological symptoms.
+This “emotional freedom” allows you to slow down and positively impact the neuropathways of the emotional spiral seen in functional neurological symptoms.

 Energy Systems: Exploring Yourself More Deeply

-Epileptic seizures and functional neurological symptoms are an expression of your energy.
+Functional neurological symptoms are an expression of your energy.
 At the level of your energy, you may experience a change in perception, that “something comes over you,” a weird energy, a gap in time, an indescribable strangeness, disorientation, or some kind of shift in “normal” reality.
 You have probably felt or experienced that others cannot relate to these experiences.
-Know that, among individuals with epilepsy and/or functional neurological symptoms, these are typical experiences.
+Know that, among individuals with functional neurological symptoms, these are typical experiences.
 Within the Foundation of Energy Systems you will discover that these experiences are not something to be afraid of.
 You will be supported through a process of making new meaning and integrating the more subtle or spiritual aspects of your being.
 The inexplicable and energetic layers of experience become a ground for discovery and growth rather than fear and isolation.

 Through our work together, we will support you in improving your quality of life.
 We’ll help you

-- Improve unwanted emotional aspects of your diagnosis, including shame, PTSD, depression, anxiety, and/or anger
+- Improve unwanted emotional aspects of your diagnosis, including shame, PTSD, depression, anxiety, and/or anger.

-- Recognize precursors to your main FND symptoms and transform (not avoid) your relationship with them
+- Recognize precursors to your main FND symptoms and transform (not avoid) your relationship with them.

-- Increase mindfulness and self-awareness in regards to smallest emotional, physiological, and physical changes, leading to your ability to “not go into FND symptoms”
+- Increase mindfulness and self-awareness in regards to smallest emotional, physiological, and physical changes, leading to your ability to “not go into FND symptoms.”

-- Learn how to regulate your breathing (CO2 levels) to increase oxygen levels available to the brain
+- Learn how to regulate your breathing (CO2 levels) to increase oxygen levels available to the brain.

 Through your work together, Dr. Moenter will help you: